pangenome/pggb/README.md

 ## the pangenome graph builder

 This pangenome graph construction pipeline renders a collection of sequences into a pangenome graph (in the variation graph model).
-Its goal is to build a graph that
+Its goal is to build a graph that is locally directed and acyclic while preserving large-scale variation.
+Maintaining local linearity is important for the interpretation, visualization, and reuse of pangenome variation graphs.

 It uses three phases: